 Modern styles tend to use featureless facings on the cabinet doors and planes.
 You won’t have to budget for doorknobs and handles as there generally aren’t any.

 Natural materials are used in the design such as wood, leather, and linen.
 Your color options will also be more muted and unadorned.
-The feel of these style master bathrooms is one of elegance and simplicity.
+The feel of these style primary bathrooms is one of elegance and simplicity.

-The Beach theme is popular in master bathrooms because of the nature of the feel and atmosphere.
+The Beach theme is popular in primary bathrooms because of the nature of the feel and atmosphere.
 The use of bright and vivid colors is encouraged.
 Mixing hues of blue with yellow and white in the wall paint as well as the decorations and accents.

 With a beach theme in your bathroom, the details will win you over.
 Pull chains for lights can be accented with shells as handles.
 Decorations with fish, seashells, and sand are very common and pull the room together nicely.